 DOE’s Renewable Energy Development in Indian Country handbook is designed to be an accessible reference for those who are new to tribal energy project development or seek a refresher on key development issues as they navigate the project development process.
 It builds upon the wealth of feedback and experiences shared by tribal and other participants in the National Renewable Energy Laboratory’s tribal energy training sessions to provide tribal leaders, tribal economic and energy enterprises, and those supporting them with a general overview of the renewable energy project development process as well as detailed guidance.

 Sandia National Laboratories’ primary role is to provide technical assistance to DOE headquarters and field offices in support of Indian energy initiatives, and to conduct renewable energy resource and technology options assessments.
 In prior years, the laboratory has managed the Indian Energy Program’s student internships, which supports interns working on energy projects.
 The internship program may resume in the future.
+Watch this video from Sandia Labs on their work assisting Native communities:

 The National Renewable Energy Laboratory (NREL) created and maintains the Tribal Energy Atlas, a first-of-its-kind interactive geospatial application that allows tribes and others to conduct their own analyses of installed energy projects and resource potential on tribal lands.